 So, you’re looking for some saddle bags to install on your motorcycle, but with hundreds of options to choose from, how are you going to decide which to buy?
 There are so many things to consider such as, what type of motorcycle you ride, how much carrying capacity do you need, and whether or not you’ll be carrying a passenger.
 Even more important, how do you know they will fit your bike?
-In this article we’ll talk about how to measure your bike for bags and other obstacles that should be addressed before you invest in saddle bags.
+In this article, we’ll talk about how to measure your bike for bags and other obstacles that should be addressed before you invest in saddle bags.

-The rear end of a sport bike is usually very minimal and leaves the rear wheel somewhat exposed.
-The most common problem with saddle bags on a sport bike is preventing them from folding under, or sagging, thereby getting caught up in the rear wheel.
+The rear end of a sports bike is usually very minimal and leaves the rear wheel somewhat exposed.
+The most common problem with saddle bags on a sports bike is preventing them from folding under, or sagging, thereby getting caught up in the rear wheel.
 Buying a set that is too large contributes to this problem.
 So, here are some things to consider and where you should measure.

-One last measurement to consider is the bikes rear width, not just the rear seat width, but the width of the plastics or grab bars as well.
+One last measurement to consider is the bike’s rear width, not just the rear seat width, but the width of the plastics or grab bars as well.
 You want to know the measurement at its widest point.
 This measurement will determine the maximum width between the bags.

 If you ride a cruiser, your choices greatly increase, which could make your job of choosing a bag system a lot more confusing.
 But let’s start with the measurements to eliminate bags that won’t fit your bike.
-The measurements will be very similar to the sport bike measurements but there are a couple of things to determine before you take measurements.
+The measurements will be very similar to the sports bike measurements but there are a couple of things to determine before you take measurements.